Why Adalo Is Perfect for Building an Instacart Clone

 Draw a simple flowchart showing how data connects: Customers create Orders → Orders assigned to Shoppers → Orders belong to Stores → Payments link to Orders.
 This visual reference guides database setup in the next section.

-Setting Up Your Adalo Project: Choosing the Best No-Code App Builder for Delivery Apps
+Setting Up Your Adalo Project: Choosing the Right Plan for Delivery Apps

 Selecting Your Adalo Plan for an On-Demand App